 FEMA - Special Flood Hazard Area Map Info

-Questions about flood maps and flood insurance should be directed to FEMA by visiting the National Flood Insurance Program website, contacting the FEMA Call Center at (877) FEMA MAP (1-877-336-2627), or by live chat service (Monday through Friday 8:00 a.m. to 6:30 p.m.
-Eastern Time).
-Orange County is also providing a link to the Preliminary National Flood Hazard data, here.
-Comments or questions should be submitted to FEMAfloodmap@orangecountyva.gov no later than November 25, 2020.
-Planning Services staff will forward FEMA comments and technical appeals received by noon on November 25, 2020.
-Please note that comments and concerns will be read by FEMA but not used to justify any map changes.
-Technical appeals must include scientific technical data, such as newer topographic data signed by a Professional Engineer or Licensed Professional Surveyor that shows different elevations than FEMA used, or any other scientific data (such as other surveys or hydrology) that proves that FEMA’s modeling and mapping is incorrect.
-FEMA will make determinations regarding those technical appeals, i.e., decide whether mapping should be changed.
+Questions about flood maps and flood insurance were directed to FEMA by visiting the National Flood Insurance Program website, contacting the FEMA Call Center, or by live chat service.
+Orange County is also provided a link to the Preliminary National Flood Hazard data, here.
+Comments and questions were submitted to FEMAfloodmap@orangecountyva.gov in November 2020.
+Planning Services staff forwarded FEMA comments and technical appeals by November 2020.
+Comments and concerns were read by FEMA but not used to justify any map changes.
+Technical appeals were required to include scientific technical data, such as newer topographic data signed by a Professional Engineer or Licensed Professional Surveyor that showed different elevations than FEMA used, or any other scientific data (such as other surveys or hydrology) that proved that FEMA’s modeling and mapping was incorrect.
+FEMA made determinations regarding those technical appeals, i.e., decided whether mapping should be changed.

-Appeals for specific properties should be transmitted to FEMA before December 2, 2020.Existing structures that are brought into a newly established flood zone will not have to be brought up to the flood zone building standards.
-However, any addition(s) to existing homes would have to be built to the new flood zone requirements.
-If an existing home is damaged by fire, storm, etc., restoration of the structure would have to comply with the new flood requirements.
+Appeals for specific properties were transmitted to FEMA in December 2020.Existing structures that were brought into a newly established flood zone were not brought up to the flood zone building standards.
+However, any addition(s) to existing homes needed to be built to the new flood zone requirements.
+If an existing home was damaged by fire, storm, etc., restoration of the structure would have to comply with the new flood requirements.

 New construction must provide for occupied floors to be one (1) foot above the 100-year flood zone, which would eliminate the building of basements below grade in flood hazard areas.
 The elevation shall be the higher of the following: